Mount Cameron (Hong Kong)

 Mount Cameron (金馬倫山) is a 439 m high hill in Hong Kong.
 Located within the Aberdeen Country Park, it was likely named for Major General William Gordon Cameron, British Army officer and former Administrator of Hong Kong.

+The trail to reach the peak of Mount Cameron is an extension of Hong Kong Trail Section 4.

+Mount Cameron is located in Wan Chai District.

+Summit

+Happy Valley and the city harbour skyline can be sighted at Mount Cameron's peak when facing North, while Wong Chuk Hang can be sighted when facing South.
+Lamma Island can also be spotted further from the sight of Wong Chuk Hang.

+History

 A memorial for fallen Japanese soldiers was built during the occupation of Hong Kong on a nearby hill, northwest of Mount Cameron.
 It was later demolished in 1947.
 Its location is sometimes referred to as "Mount Cameron".

-It is in Wan Chai District.